Satellites of Infinite Rank in the Smooth Concordance Group: Topological Preliminaries and Key Constructions

 \section{Topological Preliminaries and Key Constructions}

 In this section we introduce notation and then verify \Cref{infiniterank} in the case of satellite operators with non-zero winding number.
-The proof breaks down completely in the case of winding number zero satellites, but it inspires the rough idea that one should look for invariants of winding zero satellite knots that remember the companion and yet are robust enough to distinguish infinitely generated subgroups of the topologically slice subgroup of the smooth concordance group.
+The proof breaks down completely when the winding number is zero, but it inspires the rough idea that one should look for invariants of winding number zero satellite knots that remember the companion and are robust enough to distinguish infinitely generated subgroups of the topologically slice subgroup of the smooth concordance group.
 For us, these will be gauge theoretic properties and invariants of the 2-fold branched covers which behave well with respect to definite cobordisms. \\